renenkantor/IncludeLess/README.md

 ## Installation

 1. Download `includeless_win-0.0.1.vsix` or `includeless_mac-0.0.1.vsix` according to your OS
-2. In the same folder, run `code --install-extension includeless-0.0.1.vsix`
+2. In the same folder, run `code --install-extension includeless_win-0.0.1.vsix` or `code --install-extension includeless_mac-0.0.1.vsix`
 3. Open vscode and start using IncludeLess